 Some issues which may be fixed in the next versions.

-- There is no dev server running which could be used for packages update or installation using
+- There is no dev server running on the official release, which could be used for packages update or installation using

 /usr/ instead of